-Three letter monograms use first, middle and last names.
-The order of the letters usually depends on the design of the monogram (and taste of the customer of course!).
-If people don't have a middle name, they can alway use their second surname (mostly used in hispanic culture) or stick to a 2 initial monogram.
+Three-letter monograms use first, middle, and last names.
+The order of the letters usually depends on the design of the monogram (and the taste of the customer of course!).
+If people don't have a middle name, they can always use their second surname (mostly used in Hispanic culture) or stick to a 2 initial monogram.

 A woman's initials could change when she ties the knot.
 If this is the case and they take their husband's last name in place of their own, they can drop the middle name from the monogram and just use her first and last name together with her husband's last name.

-But tradition isn't the only way, so remember there is no right or wrong way to monogram your initials, it is jut up to each one's personal preference.
-What's good is to give your customer's enough options so they can reflect themselves in your monograms.
+But tradition isn't the only way, so remember there is no right or wrong way to monogram your initials, it is just up to each one's personal preference.
+What's good is to give your customers enough options so they can reflect themselves in your monograms.

-Things can get a little trickier with couples monograms, since there are quite a lot of options.
+Things can get a little trickier with couples' monograms since there are quite a lot of options.
 But again, it is entirely up to the couple how they want to represent their family with a monogram.
-However, since it is a very popular monogram choice for gifts (especially during wedding season) it's important to have some guidelines to avoid a monogramming faux paus!
+However, since it is a very popular monogram choice for gifts (especially during wedding season) it's important to have some guidelines to avoid monogramming faux pas!

-A married couple who's chosen to share a last name has lots of options at their disposal.
-They can use their shared last initial for a single letter monogram, combine their two first initials into a 2 letter monogram, or they can go for a 3 letter one.
-The formula for a 3 letter married monogram is as follows: first, last, first.
-This works for husband and wife, as well as same sex couples who are sharing one last name.
+A married couple who's chosen to share the last name has lots of options at their disposal.
+They can use their shared last initial for a single-letter monogram, combine their two first initials into a 2 letter monogram, or they can go for a 3 letter one.
+The formula for a 3-letter married monogram is as follows: first, last, first.
+This works for husband and wife, as well as same-sex couples who are sharing one last name.
 As you've seen 3 letter monograms are super versatile.

 Finally, when a couple has two different last names, it gets a little more tricky.
-The 3 letter monogram is off the table, and instead a 2 letter monogram will work best, combining each of the couples last name initials.
-This is very popular with monogram that include props, such as ampersands, plus signs, bars, etc.
+The 3-letter monogram is off the table, and instead, a 2-letter monogram will work best, combining each of the couple's last name initials.
+This is very popular with monograms that include props, such as ampersands, plus signs, bars, etc.